aslushnikov/chess/README.md

 AI.oa = 4
 ```

 This is not very convenient, but I didn't make the complexity switch back in the days.
-Today, I'd like to keep this code untouched as a memory :)
+Today, I'd like to keep this code untouched as a memory.